Tuesday, 29 March 2022

 Coming to the present day I now have other diagnosis, often ones that come secondary to my 'main' illnesses, such as PoTS (Postural Orthostatic Tachycardia Syndrome).

 Now I have a diagnosis (or a few as the case is now) means I can get the care I need as generally when you have a diagnosis you have NICE guidelines to tell professionals how to treat and care for me.
-I say generally as FND has yet to be given a formal NICE guideline but on a positive note last year the NICE guidelines for M.E where updated which was greatly welcomed by many.
-I've also found that now I have names to give to people like when I dislocate a joint I can explain that I have EDS or my non-epileptic seizures are because of my FND.
+I've also found that now I have names to give to people like when I dislocate a joint I can explain that I have EDS or my extreme fatigue is because I have M.E. and it’s more than ‘just feeling tired’.
 Most of the time my symptoms are now understood, though I do find myself in situations where I'm not believed because my illnesses are not that well understood.
 On the whole though now I have my diagnosis' things are much better and though my health isn't great I'm getting the care and support I need compared to the time when my symptoms where 'medically unexplained'.